 Benefits of a debt consolidation loan

-There are a few reasons someone might get a debt consolidation loan.
+Someone might get a debt consolidation loan for one of several reasons.
 The biggest benefits of a debt consolidation loan include:

 - Simplified finances: A debt consolidation loan rolls multiple monthly payments into one.
 Having only one lender and one monthly bill to worry about could help you pay off your debt more consistently and avoid missed payments, which lower your credit score.

 - Lower interest rate: It’s generally only wise to get a debt consolidation loan if you can get a better interest rate than what you’re paying on your debt now.
 If you’re paying an average of 16 percent to 20 percent on your credit cards and you can get a debt consolidation loan for 14 percent APR, you’ll save money overall.

 - Fixed payment: Most debt consolidation loans have fixed interest rates and a set repayment term, so your monthly payment will be the same every month — unlike monthly payments on credit cards.